XVmecha/Toto-4-AD/README.md

 **Key Advantage**: This is a true zero-shot approach—we never use anomaly data during threshold calibration, enabling detection of novel anomaly types.

+### Taking a quick look
+The anomaly detection code can be found in toto/anomaly_detection.

 ---

 ## Quick Start